rohan843/cybersecurity-notes/README.md

 Often, attackers use modifications of past attacks, and therefore understanding the past attacks can help create a secure system and organization.

 **Computer Virus**: Malicious code written to interfere with computer operations and cause damage to data and software.
 A virus often attaches itself to programs or data on a computer, then spreads and infects one or more computers in a network.

+**Malware**: This is any software designed to harm devices or networks.
+Viruses are often refered to as malware, but malware includes many other kinds of software as well.